Lucky2114/Digitec-Tools/README.md

 Allows you to do stuff with online shops, that they don't want you to.
 This repository also contains Api's for various online shops.

 Use the Shopping-Tools-Api-Services.dll as an interface to the online shops.
-Currently the Api's is very limited.
+Currently the Api's are very limited.
 Fell free to contribute. :)

 In order to build and run this on your own server, install the Admin SDK credentials json file from your Firebase Console.